-ARTICLE 21- DEFERRED COMPENSATION PLAN
+ARTICLE 23-DEFERRED COMPENSAT/ON PLAN

-The City agrees to continue in effect the deferred compensation plans approved by resolution of the City Council.
+The City agrees to continue in effect the deferred compensation plans as approved by resolution of the City Council

-ARTICLE 22- RETIREMENT
+ARTICLE 24 - RETIREMENT

-- 1. The City offers the 2% at 55 CalPERS Retirement Plan for CalPERS Classic members and 2% at 62 for non-CalPERS Classic members represented by this Organization. - 2.
+- The City offers the 2% at 55 CalPERS Retirement Plan for CalPERS Classic members and 2% at 62 for CalPERS non-Classic members (PEPRA) represented by this Organization. - 2.
 For employees hired after March 13, 2006 and before January 1, 2013, the City agrees to pay the cost of the employer share and to pay EPMC pursuant to Government Code Section 20691 according to the following time-in-grade schedule (pursuant to Government Code Section 20626(e)(1)):